Public Engagement for Local Solar Policy

 Virginia localities are experiencing a surge in applications for solar and energy storage projects due to growing demand for clean energy.
 This trend is prompting many to revisit their policies and regulations.
 While community engagement is standard best practice for policy development, the unique challenges of solar and emerging energy technologies may require more targeted engagement to ensure policies align with stakeholders' priorities and garner community support.

-This case studies project highlights the public engagement strategies three Virginia local governments have used to support the development and implementation of their solar policies.
+These case studies and report, authored by UVA student Delaney Clifford, highlight the public engagement strategies three Virginia local governments have used to support the development and implementation of their solar policies.

 Louisa County shares their strategies for making information on solar development accessible to the public.
 They embarked on a robust public education initiative and created a solar landing page to address questions from developers and community members.